The search is on for the UK’s most talented instrumentalist (aged 18-25). Submissions are now open for the 6th annual competition!

 Giancarlo Palena, a talented accordionist won the 2019 prize, preceded by cellist, Abel Selaocoe in 2018.
 Abel has gone on to feature on Sir Karl’s new album, Miserere, for Decca.

-The winner will be awarded a prize of £4,000 and the opportunity to make a recording of a short repertoire piece of the winner’s choosing as well as a short work especially composed by Karl, to be recorded in a London studio and played on Classic FM.
-The runner-up will receive a cash prize of £1,000.
+The winner will be awarded £4,000 and an exclusive opportunity to record a work especially composed by Sir Karl, to be aired on Classic FM.
+The runner-up will receive a prize of £1,000.

 Sir Karl said “I was privileged to be educated (Gowerton Grammar School, Cardiff University and the Royal Academy of Music) at a time when both academic and music tuition was free, or grant assisted, to post-graduate level.
 Regrettably, this is no longer the case.
 As investment in music and the arts becomes increasingly rare, it gives the award partners and I great pleasure to provide a platform, encouragement and an opportunity for emerging talent.”

 Sir Karl will be joined on the live panel by a senior representative from Classic FM; music educationalist, Carol Barratt; Senior Vice President of Universal Classics, Mark Wilkinson; former Chief Executive at ABRSM, Leslie East OBE; and prominent guitarist, Miloš.
 The remote panel, who are involved in the selection process include renowned instrumentalists, Alison Balsom OBE; Dame Evelyn Glennie; as well as Catrin Finch and Miloš.